Frechet Borel Ideals with Borel orthogonal: Introduction

-The problem of constructing Fr\'echet ideals with special properties or uncountable families of pairwise non isomorphic Fr\'echet ideals on $\N$ has been addressed in the literature \cite{GU2009,Garcia-Rivera2013,si98,Simon2008,TU}.
-Those constructions usually make used of almost disjoint families of size the continuum and, in general, the filters produced are not definable or at least non Borel.
-For instance, a typical Fr\'echet ideal is given by ${\mathcal A}^\perp$ where $\cal A$ is an almost disjoint family of infinite subsets of $\N$.
-When $\cal A$ is analytic, Mathias \cite{Mathias77} showed that the ideal generated by ${\cal A}$ is selective and by a result of Todorcevic \cite[Theorem 7.53]{Todor2010} it is also bisequential and therefore, by a result of Krawczyk \cite{Krawczyk92}, $\cal A^\perp$ is Borel only if $\cal A$ is countable (see also \cite{DK}).
-In contrast with this, the collection $\base$ consists of Fr\'echet Borel ideals.
+The problem of constructing Fr\'{e}chet ideals with special properties or uncountable families of pairwise non isomorphic Fr\'{e}chet ideals on $\N$ has been addressed in the literature \cite{GU2009,Garcia-Rivera2013,si98,Simon2008,TU}.
+Those constructions usually make use of almost disjoint families of size the continuum and, in general, the filters produced are not definable or at least non Borel.
+For instance, a typical Fr\'{e}chet ideal is given by ${\mathcal A}^\perp$ where $\cal A$ is an almost disjoint family of infinite subsets of $\N$.
+When $\cal A$ is analytic, Mathias \cite{Mathias77} showed that the ideal generated by ${\cal A}$ is selective and by the results of Todor\v{c}evi\'{c} \cite[Theorem 7.53]{Todor2010} and Krawczyk \cite{Krawczyk92}, $\cal A^\perp$ is Borel only if $\cal A$ is countable (see also \cite{DK}).
+In contrast with this, the collection $\base$ consists of Fr\'{e}chet Borel ideals.

-It is known that a Fr\'echet analytic ideal fails to be selective iff some restriction of it is isomorphic to $P_1=\FIN^\omega$ \cite[Corollary 4.5]{TU}.
-Moreover, if $I$ is a selective ideal and $I\!\!\upharpoonright \!A$ is isomorphic to an ideal in $\base$, then $I\!\!\upharpoonright \!A$ is isomorphic to either ${\cal P}(\N)$, $\FIN$ or $\FIN^{\omega\perp}$ (these three ideals and their direct finite sums are the only selective ideals in $\base$).
-Thus it seems natural to investigate, for a given Fr\'echet ideal $I$, which ideals in $\base$ appear as a restriction of $I$.
+It is known that a Fr\'{e}chet analytic ideal fails to be selective iff some restriction of it is isomorphic to $P_1=\FIN^\omega$ \cite[Corollary 4.5]{TU}.
+Moreover, if $I$ is a selective ideal and $I\!\!\upharpoonright \!A$ is isomorphic to an ideal in $\base$, then $I\!\!\upharpoonright \!A$ is isomorphic to either ${\cal P}(\N)$, $\FIN$ or $(\FIN^{\omega})^\perp$ (these three ideals and their direct finite sums are the only selective ideals in $\base$).
+Thus it seems natural to investigate, for a given Fr\'{e}chet ideal $I$, which ideals in $\base$ appear as a restriction of $I$.
 To illustrate further this idea we need to recall the definition of two well known ideals.

-Let $I_{wf}$ denote the ideal on $\N^{<\omega}$ (the collection of finite sequences of integers) generated by the well founded trees on $\N$.
-In \cite{DK} it was made clear the role played by $I_{wf}$ in the study of the descriptive complexity of orthogonal families.
-Recall that $I_{wf}$ is a complete coanalytic subset of $2^\N$.
+Let's denote by $I_{wf}$ the ideal on $\N^{<\omega}$ (the collection of finite sequences of integers) generated by the well founded trees on $\N$. $I_{wf}$ is a complete co-analytic subset of $2^{\N^{<\omega}}.$ In \cite{DK,Krawczyk92} it was made clear the important role played by $I_{wf}$ in the study of the descriptive complexity of orthogonal families.
+We will show the following.

 {\bf Theorem II.} {\em Every member of $\mathcal{B}$ is isomorphic to some restriction of $I_{wf}$.}